-Although Microsoft has already announced a number of changes in the upcoming Windows 10 Creators Update that will give the end user more control over the data collected by , Europe seems worried.
+Although Microsoft has already announced a series of changes to the upcoming Windows 10 Creators Update that will give more control over the end user to the data collected by the company, Europe seems to be worried.

 "Based on the results of ongoing national surveys, and taking into account the proposed changes to Windows 10, the Working Group remains concerned about the level of protection of users' personal data," the team said in a statement. a Reuters post.

-Privacy changes proposed by Microsoft with the upcoming Windows 10 Creators Update include a new installation experience that will allow users to access more settings such as location, speech, and diagnostics.
+The privacy protections proposed by Microsoft with the upcoming Windows 10 Creators Update include a new installation experience that allows users to access more settings such as location, speech recognition, and diagnostics.

-In addition, the has mentioned tweaks to Windows 10's telemetry settings, explaining that users will be able to change everything at a later time to their liking.
+In addition, Redmond has reported tweaks in Windows 10 telemetry settings, explaining that users can change everything at a later time according to their preferences.

 However, the European Privacy Group says Microsoft should explain how it uses the data it collects from its users as there are concerns that this information may be shared with third parties for promotional purposes.